Agent-Hellboy/flask-starter/README.md

 =============

-      This is a flask extension basically a flask starter project
+      A flask extension which contains a basic app and is configured in your local machine through a command line utility